facebookarchive/connect-js/readme.md

 addition, the code itself contains full documentation for the private APIs if you want to study the internals.

-We have a list of [FAQs][FAQs] that detail some of the changes and provide information about the new SDK.

 We are maintaining a [changelog][changelog] as we update the SDK.
 Since this is an Beta SDK, we might need to break compatibility between releases if the need arises.